toraora/tora.dev/src/content/blog/mystery-hunt-2023-tech.md

 ### On Hunt Phones

-There's already plenty of differing opinion over Mystery Hunt's tradition of phone callbacks, so I'd just like to offer some practical considerations here.
+There's already plenty of conflicting opinion over Mystery Hunt's tradition of phone callbacks, so I'd just like to offer some practical considerations here.
 The most obtuse hint that teammate just isn't the right team to operate phones was the staggering number of person hours it took for us to find and set up the Contact HQ phone (true story!):

 1. Grab a phone from storage and plug it in incorrectly
 2. Randomly try different wall sockets until it finally works